-Banner # of Locations Format Alaska Commercial 27 Combination of food and general merchandise offered to remote and rural regions Quickstop 4 Convenience stores offering extended hours, ready-to-eat foods and related services
+Banner # of Locations Format Alaska Commercial 27 Combination of food and general merchandise offered to remote and rural regions Quickstop 5 Convenience stores offering extended hours, ready-to-eat foods and related services

 These retail stores are located in the remote and rural regions of Alaska whose populations range from approximately 375 to 9,000 people.
 The average selling square footage of the Alaska Commercial Company stores is approximately 8,000 square feet.
 These stores offer a broad assortment of food and general merchandise similar to the Northern and NorthMart stores in Canada.
-In 2017, the Alaskan retail subsidiary Alaska Commercial Company celebrated its 150th anniversary.

-The Company's International Operations also operate Pacific Alaska Wholesale, a complimentary business that provides wholesale food and general merchandise to independent grocery stores, commercial accounts and individual households in rural Alaska.
+The Company's International Operations operate Pacific Alaska Wholesale, a complimentary business that provides wholesale food and general merchandise to independent grocery stores, commercial accounts and individual households in rural Alaska.
+It also operates Span Elite, an ecommerce platform that specializes in providing groceries to rural Alaskan residents.